 - Automated technologies (see details below on cookies)

-If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions.
+If you make a donation online or purchase a product from us, your card information is not held by us, it is collected by our third party payment processors, who specialises in the secure online capture and processing of credit/debit card transactions.

 How is your information used?